szbrooks2017/0x0A-unity-360_video_tour/README.md

 - Learning about spatial relation to the camera to place canvases was difficult at first.

 ## Developer
-Stratton Brooks
-I'm an XR developer based in Tulsa, OK.
+I'm Stratton Brooks, an XR developer based in Tulsa, OK.
 I'm Native American.
 I specialize in Unity and WebXR.
 [Linkedin](https://www.linkedin.com/in/stratton-brooks/)